CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 ./poutaos_configure
 ```

 The _poutaos_configure_ command asks first your CSC password.
-Then it lists your Allas projects and asks you to define the name of the project to be used.
-During the proceeding configuration steps, the system asks you about the values that will be used for the Allas connection.
-In most cases you can just accept the proposed default values, but there is two exceptions:
+Then it lists your Allas projects and asks you to for the project to be used.
+During the following configuration steps, the system asks you about the values that will be used for the Allas connection.
+In most cases you can just accept the proposed default values, but there are two exceptions:

    1. It is recommended that you define a password that is used to encrypt the data traffic to and from Object Storage server.
    2. As the last question the configuration process asks if the configuration is saved.
 The default is "no" but you should